Montana Court Records

 The Montana State Prison System

 Criminal justice agencies in Montana typically remand offenders on bail or in custody.
-Following a conviction for an offense, a person will serve time in one of several prison facilities under the supervision of the Montana Department of Corrections or the Federal Bureau of Prisons.
+Following a conviction for an offense, a person usually serves time in one of several prison facilities under the supervision of the Montana Department of Corrections or the Federal Bureau of Prisons.
 These government agencies maintain records of inmates, which are available to the public through official custodians or independent service providers.

-Suffice to say that the major differences between jails and prisons in Montana lie in the length of stay, the severity of the inmate’s crime, and the authority that oversees the facility.
-Offenders, who the Montana judiciary sentenced to twelve months or less in jail, serve that sentence in jail.
-This jail is typically under the authority of the municipality where the offense happened, i.e., county or city.
+The major differences between jails and prisons in Montana lie in the length of stay, the severity of the inmate’s crime, and the authority that oversees the facility.
+Offenders, whom the Montana judiciary sentenced to twelve months or less in jail, serve that sentence in jail.
+This jail is typically under the authority of the municipality where the offense happened, i.e., the county or city.

-Likewise, misdemeanor offenders typically pose less threat to society than felony offenders do.
+Likewise, misdemeanor offenders typically pose less of a threat to society than felony offenders do.
 Thus, courts often incarcerate the former class of offenders in jails while felony offenders serve time in prisons.
-Nevertheless, a misdemeanor offender may serve time in prison if he/she is a repeat offender with aggravating circumstances.
+Nevertheless, a misdemeanor offender may serve time in jail if they are repeat offenders with aggravating circumstances.

-A person who violates municipal criminal codes will spend time in jail and one who commits state or federal crimes will spend time in prison.
+A person who violates municipal criminal codes may serve time in jail, and one who commits state or federal crimes usually spends time in prison.
 These prisons are under the authority of a state or federal correctional agency, i.e., the Department of Corrections or the Bureau of Prisons (BOP).

 How Many Prisons are in Montana?